 Musical Amphibian Treat- The Tree Frog

 Tree frogs–Sometimes the greatest surprises come in the littlest packages!
 And these sweet little green creatures come with the added benefit of song.
+Some guests even plan their vacation around their seasonal showing.

 This year you can be sure to hear regular spring symphonies written and performed by our local Sierran Chorus Tree Frogs.
 The ones shown here were discovered hiding in The Sea Ranch ocean bluff grasses.
 Additionally you can find them all about The Sea Ranch scattered about the meadows and water filled ravines.